Categories

 (12/18/2020) Podcasting globally is growing fast in all aspects and is increasingly diversified around gender, ethnicity, and race.
 We are seeing innovation and talented people entering the podcasting medium in many areas now that is becoming increasingly less about speaking into a microphone to host a podcast show and increasingly around the business of podcasting.

 Podcasting has been increasingly upping the quality game of content development.
-The listening platforms are competing for users by pushing the envelope around discovery metadata for search, production and marketing support, full transcriptions, and monetization.
+The listening platforms compete for users by pushing the envelope around discovery metadata for search, production and marketing support, full transcriptions, and monetization.

-Advertising revenue is up less than expected prior to COVID, but is up still and will continue to grow and accelerate into late 2021.
-Reaching $1 Billion+ in ad revenue will take longer than many have hoped and filling more podcasts with spots that are valuing podcast ad inventory whether it is baked in host reads or prerecorded dynamically inserted talent reads with higher CPM’s is key.
+Advertising revenue is up less than expected before COVID-19 but is up still and will continue to grow and accelerate into late 2021.
+Reaching $1 Billion+ in ad revenue will take longer than many have hoped, and filling more podcasts with spots that value podcast ad inventory, whether baked-in host reads or prerecorded dynamically inserted talent reads with higher CPM, is key.

-Privacy and changes to Internet protocol IPv6 are going to continue to have an impact on digital advertising and will hold back podcast advertising as long as we rely too much on IP targeting and selling IP’s of listeners to re-target advertising.
+Privacy and changes to Internet protocol IPv6 will continue to impact digital advertising.
+It will hold back podcast advertising as long as we rely too much on IP targeting and selling IPs of listeners to re-target advertising.

-Global listening, content creation, monetization from all parts of the world is key to the rapid and sustained growth of the medium.
+Global listening, content creation, and monetization from all parts of the world are key to the rapid and sustained growth of the medium.

 What have been the big podcasting stories over the last year?

-Global growth and expansion initially started many years ago by Apple iTunes Podcasts and has seen gradual and more recent faster expansion by listening services platforms like Spotify, Deezer, Gaana, Amazon, and iVoox.
+Global growth and expansion started many years ago by Apple iTunes Podcasts and has seen gradual and faster expansion by listening services platforms like Spotify, Deezer, Gaana, Amazon, and iVoox.
 The expansion to new listening platforms around the world is not done yet.

 Content production companies like BBC, CBC, ABC Australia, and many other smaller audio creation companies like SoundCartel in Australia and Kelly & Kelly in Canada have shifted from radio audio to podcast audio production services.

-Who has benefited the most over the past few years in the podcasting space?
+Who has benefited the most in the podcasting space over the past few years?

-Benefits from podcasting are varied and are dependent on podcasters’ goals and achieving those.
-I am not sure that I can say who specifically has benefitted the most from the growth and development of podcasting over the past few years, but can comment on how many have benefited.
+Benefits from podcasting vary and depend on podcasters’ goals and achieving those.
+I am not sure that I can say who has benefitted the most from the growth and development of podcasting over the past few years, but I can comment on how many have benefited.

-I do know that many people help their work careers, grow their personal brands, grow a business, gain direct revenue from donations, earn paid subscriptions, and build advertising revenue with a podcast in their life.
+I know that many people help their work careers, grow their brands, grow a businesses, gain direct revenue from donations, earn paid subscriptions, and build advertising revenue with a podcast.

 Many think big corporate podcasting and the largest audience podcasts have benefitted the most.
-This assumes that podcast monetization, VC investments, and mergers and acquisitions are the most important factor in who has benefitted the most, but all these advancements and attention has helped independents and corporate podcasting which sometimes can be independent podcasters.
+This assumes that podcast monetization, VC investments, mergers, and acquisitions are the most important factors in who has benefitted the most.
+Still, all these advancements and attention have helped independents and corporate podcasting, which sometimes can be independent podcasters.

-The line between corporate podcasting and independent podcasting is getting less clear as so many individuals build teams around their productions as well as big companies.
+The line between corporate and independent podcasting is getting less clear as so many individuals build teams around their productions and big companies.

 What are the chances an independent podcaster can become successful in today’s podcasting world without being part of a network?

-I believe this has not really changed much since the early days of podcasting.
-As long as podcasting remains dominated by independent creators and the industry keeps supporting opportunities for those types of creators then it will be a 16-year-old new medium that continues to offer a level playing field.
+I believe this has not changed much since the early days of podcasting.
+As long as podcasting remains dominated by independent creators and the industry keeps supporting opportunities for those types of creators, it will be a 16-year-old new medium that continues to offer a level playing field.

-It is true too that larger companies and networks are getting more attention than ever before.
+It is also true that larger companies and networks are getting more attention than ever.
 That increasing attention, size, and cash resources are driving increasing success for some of these companies.
-It is also true that the numbers of employees and money resources do not guarantee success in the podcasting space.
+It is also true that the number of employees and money resources do not guarantee success in the podcasting space.

-Successful content can come from anywhere in the podcasting or media space and larger companies can have some advantages in the market and market forces are helping to increase the advantage to larger listening, publishing platforms, but content creation is still where the medium is a blank canvas of opportunity as the cost of quality audio production is continuing to fall.
+Successful content can come from anywhere in the podcasting or media space.
+Larger companies can have some advantages in the market, and market forces are helping to increase the advantage to larger listening publishing platforms.
+However, content creation is still where the medium is a blank canvas of opportunity as the cost of quality audio production continues to fall.

-How successful can an independent podcaster really be as part of a network?
+How successful can an independent podcaster be as part of a network?

-That is a key question in today’s podcasting space is a podcast that is part of a large network really an independent podcast.
+A key question in today’s podcasting space is a podcast that is part of a large network of independent podcasts.
 I think it is if the content is still wholly owned independently by the creator.

-Some networks have owned and operated podcasts where the talent is hired to produce the podcast, but independent podcasters affiliated with a large or smaller network own all the rights to their content, but still can potentially get support from a network.
+Some networks have owned and operated podcasts where the talent is hired to produce the podcast.
+However, independent podcasters affiliated with a large or smaller network own all the rights to their content but still can potentially get support from a network.

 I consider the podcasts that the hosts still own all the rights to be independent podcasters.
-I think the definition of what an independent podcast has been confusing for many to understand as some have judged some shows as not part of the indie side of podcasting when they really are independent podcasts while being part of a big corporate media or podcasting company.
+I think the definition of an independent podcast has been confusing for many.
+Some have judged some shows as not part of the indie side of podcasting when they are independent podcasts while being part of a big corporate media or podcasting company.

-I believe quality cream rises to the top in podcasting and all a podcast needs to do is spark word of mouth sharing in its listener base and it will grow over time if trust and value exchanges are created in people’s lives.
+I believe Quality Cream rises to the top in podcasting; all a podcast needs to do is spark word-of-mouth sharing in its listener base, and it will grow over time if trust and value exchanges are created in people’s lives.

 Has the measurement issue been solved?